openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

-In order to make your |sf| viewable in **Windows Explorer**, under **Network**, it's necessary to make it a Samba share using the SMB (Server Messaging Block) protocol.  |omv| makes setting up a Samba network share an easy task.
+In order to make your |sf| viewable in **Windows Explorer**, under **Network**, it's necessary to make it a Samba share using the SMB (Server Messaging Block) protocol.
+Openmediavault makes setting up a Samba network share an easy task.

 ----